liferay/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/06-overriding-module-jsps.markdown

 one of them.
 If you need to override the JSPs from a module deployed to the OSGi runtime, you need a fragment module that does two things:

 -  Specifies a host module's symbolic name and version in the OSGi header `Fragment-Host` declaration.

--  Provides a complete copy of the original JSP with any modifications you need to make.
+-  includes the original JSP with any modifications you need to make.

 For more information about fragment modules, you can refer to section 3.14 of the [OSGi Alliance's core specification document](https://www.osgi.org/developer/downloads/release-6/).